Why should I breastfeed?

 How does the Health Department promote breastfeeding?

 The City of Milwaukee Health Department has special rooms at our Keenan, Northwest, South and Municipal building locations where clients can breastfeed or pump in privacy and in comfort.
 In addition, our WIC clinics educate pregnant women and their families about the benefits and management of breastfeeding.
-When WIC clinics are closed, WIC participants can call the WIC Breastfeeding Warm Line(414-286-6455) for the support they need.

 To find a WIC clinic near you, dial 211.